Cool Jobs for 8 Different Types of Passions & Personalities

 The coolest jobs give us hope.
 They stoke our imagination and inspire us to keep striving for a world that rewards curiosity, playfulness, risk-taking, and willful service to others.
 They represent bold steps forward in our collective evolution.
 Plus, awesome jobs aren't just fascinating or impressive; they are also proof that humans don't necessarily have to work in dullsville.
 With today's cool careers as our examples, we can create more occupations that make us feel alive and energized instead of numb and bored.

 What makes a job cool?
 Well, for starters, a cool job provides a fun topic of conversation.
 Almost everyone enjoys discussing fascinating, adventurous, out-of-the-ordinary, or impactful careers.
-But, frequently, an awesome job is also one in which the person who has it feels like he or she is living the dream and doing something that doesn't feel much like work at all.
+But frequently, an awesome job is also one in which the person who has it feels like they are living the dream and doing something that doesn't feel much like work at all.

 That said, everybody has a unique perspective on the world as well as a unique set of interests.
 So one person's "cool" job is often another person's "I don't really care about that" job.
 It's all a matter of taste, experience, and personality.
 Even so, most people can probably agree that the following jobs are pretty awesome.